 Now everyone doesn’t have the deep pockets to purchase a $450 drone and that is where our budget pick comes into play.
-The 3DR Solo is a decent drone that comes at half the price of our best pick under $500 drone.
+The 3DR Solo is a decent drone that comes at half the price of our top drone under 500.
 Let’s see what it is capable of.

 Now the first thing you will like about the quadcopter is its gaming-style controls that feels as if you are playing a video game.
 As a result most of the users were able to adapt to the new drone very easily so it is a big plus point if you are buying a drone for the very first time.
 Rest of the features are pretty ominous as compared to the drone market like the camera is adjustable, you can pause flight in the mid-air and an HDMI port in the controller that you can use to stream the video on virtually any screen possible.
 It is a fairly simple drone and it has mostly garnered good reviews on Amazon.